-In the United States, anybody who wishes to purchase a gun at a federally licensed firearms dealer (FFL) is subject to a background check.
-Since 1998, the first year the National Instant Criminal Background Check System, or NICS, was online, the Federal Bureau of Investigation (FBI) has processed more than 257 million background checks.
+In the United States, anybody who wants to buy a gun from a federally licensed firearms dealer (FFL) is subject to a background check.
+Since 1998, when the National Instant Criminal Background Check System, or NICS, went online, the Federal Bureau of Investigation has processed more than 273 million of them.

 I walk into a licensed gun store and ask to buy a gun.
 What happens next?

 You’ll have to complete Form 4473, which includes 16 questions relating to your background, drug use, and criminal history.
 The gun store will then contact NICS online or by phone and supply your answers, and your Social Security number.